memerocoin/memero/README.md

-Lolnero is a code fork of the cryptocurreny [Wownero][2], but with a linear emission and an ASIC friendly proof of work.
+Lolnero is a private and ASIC friendly cryptocurrency.

 There is no premine and no dev tax.